 Although lead was banned from oil-based paint in 1978, today's oil-based paints may still contain some heavy metals in the pigments.
-Oil-based paint contains potentially poisonous hydrocarbons, and high levels of volatile organic compounds, or VOCs, which perform numerous function in paint and evaporate as the paint dries.
+Oil-based paint fumes contain potentially poisonous hydrocarbons and high levels of volatile organic compounds, or VOCs, which perform numerous function in paint and evaporate as it dries.
 The most significant health effects of oil-based paint are due to polluted air from VOCs, inhalation and poisoning.

 Oil-based paint may cause allergic reactions, gastrointestinal symptoms, difficulty breathing, rapid heartbeat and other adverse reactions to its high levels of chemicals.